in the absence of ruins, 2021

 Visual and literary references included in the essay can be found here.

-Home page image: Cairo Clarke, in the absence of ruins (detail, 2021).
+Home Page Image: Cairo Clarke, in the absence of ruins (video still), 2021.
 Courtesy the Artist

 Cairo Clarke (London, 1991) is a curator and writer whose work is informed by slowness.
 Her work centres forms of knowledge production and dissemination that slip between the cracks, are formed on unstable ground and take on multiple temporalities.
 Supporting strands of theorising taking place in autonomous spaces and holding space for the mess.
 Cairo has worked closely with artists to develop and share instances of work across film, performance, printed matter and events as well as sharing self-led curatorial projects.
 In 2019 she launched SITE, a publication and curatorial project exploring alternative encounters with artist practice and the dissemination of research.
 Cairo is the 2020–21 Curatorial Fellow at LUX.